jgcarlosfranca/jgcarlosfranca/README.md

 I'm Sofware Enginer

-🗼 I’m currently working on NTTDATA COMPANY
+🗼 I’m currently working for NTTDATA COMPANY

 📫 How to reach me:
 <div>